Table of Contents

 What Are Some Benefits of 24-Hour Roadside Assistance?

-Roadside assistance is designed to cover all drivers, but it can be especially useful for parents of young children, first-time drivers, and people with physical limitations.
-Probably the top benefit of having 24-hour roadside assistance coverage is that there’s a number to call any time you’re in need.
-You can keep that number programmed in your phone or put it in your wallet or glove compartment — or your provider may offer an app.
+Roadside assistance is designed to protect all drivers, but it can be especially useful for parents of young children, new drivers, and people with physical limitations.
+Probably the top benefit of having 24-hour roadside assistance coverage is that you can call any time you’re in need.
+You can keep the number programmed in your phone, or put it in your wallet or glove compartment — your provider may even offer an app.

 You can call for advice or hands-on assistance, and someone will help you get what you need.
-Some plans may even post bond if you’re charged with a traffic violation, or reimburse you if you need to stay in a hotel overnight because your car broke down.
-Some plans include other benefits, such as travel discounts and rewards points.
+Some plans may even provide legal assistance if you’re charged with a traffic violation or reimburse you if you need to stay in a hotel overnight because your car broke down.
+Some plans also include benefits such as travel discounts and rewards points.

 Recommended: How to Get Car Insurance